-Look for QR codes on signs placed near artworks in and around Old Town Scottsdale.
+Look for QR codes on signs placed near artworks at Canal Convergence and and around Old Town Scottsdale.
 Hover your phone’s camera over the code to start the experience.

 You can also access certain AR experiences anywhere.
 Open the Hoverlay app and scan the QR code or the anchor symbol to start the experience.

-What are the “cards” on the +ScottsdalePublicArt channel?
+What is the map on the +ScottsdalePublicArt channel?

-When you open the Hoverlay app and go into the +ScottsdalePublicArt channel you can scroll across multiple “cards” or subcategories to select which augmented reality experience you would like to encounter while you are at Canal Convergence.
-Look for the signs at the location of the artwork or tour to direct you to the card you will need for the experience.
-For the event we have five available cards:
+When you open the Hoverlay app and go into the +ScottsdalePublicArt channel, you will see a map of Scottsdale with multiple circles.
+The circles on the map represent each AR experience.
+When there is a green dot at the edge of the circle, you can activate that experience.
+Press on the circle you would like to activate.
+Look for the signs at the location of the artwork to direct you to the circle you will need for the experience.

 What will I see, hear, or do while using AR?